conhugh/RoSSO/README.md

 Note that **if you have a Windows machine**, installing these dependencies will be easier if you first set up WSL2 and install Ubuntu (see tutorial here: https://ubuntu.com/tutorials/install-ubuntu-on-wsl2-on-windows-11-with-gui-support#1-overview).
 As of January 2023, this is supposed to be possible on Windows 10, and Windows 11 is no longer required.
 Using WSL2 + Ubuntu makes the process simpler, both because Jax provides wheels for installation on Linux only (which you can use with WSL2) and because installing the CUDA toolkit is easier if you download and use the "WSL-Ubuntu" version.

 ## Quick Start Guide:
+You can verify your installation and familiarize yourself with RoSSO's surveillance strategy optimization process by running one of the demos included under `robosurvstratopt/problem_specs`.
+These demo "problem specs" each contain information describing a surveillance scenario and optimization approach.
+You can choose which demo to run by modifying the "test_spec_filepath" near the end of the strat_opt.py module.
+Then, you can run your selected demo by opening a terminal window at the top-level RoSSO directory (and activating your virtual environment, if applicable), then running the command:
+`python3 robosurvstratopt/strat_opt.py`
+This will run the strategy optimization demo, and save the results to the `results/local` directory.

 ## Repo Organization:
 ### robosurvstratopt: